 Looking like a pink fireworks explosion, Brazilian Plume sends up a sizzling display.
 Keep this South American beauty warm and give it plenty of sunlight to bring on the blooms.

-Late bloomer.
+It's a late bloomer.
 You can expect flowers later in the season than most houseplants, with most blooming in late summer and fall.
 Those vibrant rosy plumes are a welcome sight just when your outdoor flower garden is slowing down for the year.

 Pinch and prune.
 This robust shrub grows fast.
 Pinch off the growing tips to keep it from getting too big.
 Don't toss out those stem tips, either.
 Propagate them for more plants.
 Prune long branches to keep this shrub in shape.
 Cutting just above a leaf node (the place where a leaf is attached) will cause the stem to branch out where it was cut.
 You'll get a fuller, bushier plant by pruning.
 The best time to prune is early spring.